srirag-vuppala/zengarden/README.md

 Important: Create a separate branch for this task.
 You will use this branch to turn the task in at the end.
 Before you commit changes, make sure you create a new branch.
 Here's the command:

-        $ git branch "name of your new branch"   *Quotes not required *include your name in your branch
+        $ git branch <name of your new branch>   *Quotes not required *include your name in your branch

 To move to the new branch, you can run: